Assistant/Associate/Full Professor in Cell Biology

-The Department of Cell and Tissue Biology, School of Dentistry, invites applications for a mid-level tenured faculty position at the Associate or Full Professor level.
-Candidates should hold a Ph.D., M.D. or D.D.S. degree and are expected to have an established dynamic research program in cell biology, and to contribute to teaching and training.
-The successful candidate should show evidence of research excellence, as well as prior ongoing independent research funding.
-Areas of interest include but are not limited to cell biological mechanisms relevant to cancer, stem cells, neurobiology or host-pathogen interactions, which are focus areas of our department.
+The Department of Cell and Tissue Biology, School of Dentistry, invites applications for a junior or an established investigator for a tenure-track faculty position at the Assistant, Associate or Full Professor level.
+Candidates should hold a Ph.D., M.D. or D.D.S. degree and are expected to develop, or have an established dynamic research program in cancer and cell biology, and to contribute to teaching and training of junior investigators.
+The successful candidate should show evidence of research excellence.
+For established investigators, evidence of prior and ongoing independent research funding is required.
+Areas of interest include, but are not limited to, cell biological and tissue mechanisms relevant to cancer, stem cells, neurobiology or host-pathogen interactions, which are relevant to current areas of focus of our department.
 The successful candidate will become a member of the UCSF Biomedical Sciences and Oral and Craniofacial Sciences graduate programs.

 For questions please contact: Chair, CTB Search c/o Jeanes Villanueva (CTBFacultySearch@ucsf.edu).